GRinvestPOOL/karlsen-stratum-bridge/README.md

 system.

 ```
-cd cmd/karlsenbridge
+cd cmd/nexelliabridge
 go build .
 ```

-Modify the config file in `./cmd/karlsenbridge/config.yaml` with your setup, the file comments explain the various flags.
+Modify the config file in `./cmd/nexelliabridge/config.yaml` with your setup, the file comments explain the various flags.

 ```
-./karlsenbridge
+./nexelliabridge
 ```

-To recap the entire process of initiating the compilation and launching the karlsen dridge, follow these steps:
+To recap the entire process of initiating the compilation and launching the nexellia dridge, follow these steps:

 ```
-cd cmd/karlsenbridge
+cd cmd/nexelliabridge
 go build .
-./karlsenbridge
+./nexelliabridge
 ```

 ## Docker (all-in-one)